telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 Use the [`error`](../../../kendo-ui/api/javascript/data/datasource#error) event of the DataSource.
 Apply the `Error` method from the fluent API to specify the name of the JavaScript function which will handle the event.

-The example below demonstrates how to handle errors in the Ajax binding mode.
+The following example demonstrates how to handle errors in the Ajax binding mode.

 ###### Example